 Louis A. Pettersen was in charge of the lighthouse from 1913 to 1932, after having spent four years as assistant, and received several commendations during his lengthy service.
 In 1916, a small sailboat capsized off the point in a squall, spilling Harry Christensen into the sound.
 Keeper Pettersen sprang into action, rescued Christensen from drowning, and then provided him dry clothing.
 The following year, Pettersen towed the disabled sailboat Mist, which had ran onto rocks near the station, to a nearby marina for repairs.
 Pettersen must have been a meticulous keeper as he was awarded the efficiency flag on at least two occasions for having the model station in the district.
 After winning this award, Pettersen was allowed to fly the efficiency flag at West Point during the succeeding fiscal year.

 A diaphragm air horn replaced the Daboll trumpet at West Point in June 1944.
 This new fog signal sounded a three-second blast every thirty seconds, instead of a five-second blast every thirty seconds.
 Today, mariners need to key their radio mic five times on channel 81A in order to activate the station’s fog horn, which will then remain in operation for thirty minutes.

-Chief Boatswain’s Mate Christian Fritz served at the station during the twentieth century after the Coast Guard became responsible for the lighthouse.
+Chief Boatswain’s Mate Christian Fritz served at the station in the early 1960s, after the Coast Guard became responsible for the lighthouse.
 The level terrain on the point permitted Fritz’s blind wife to freely stroll the station’s grounds with the assistance of her Boxer guide dog Cookie.

 After all the other lighthouses in the State of Washington had been automated, West Point Lighthouse finally succumbed to automation in 1985.